-- The complainant will be advised that BPDS will be reporting their complaint to their local police, if not already reported, and the complainant will then receive a call back with a crime reference number.
+- The complainant will be advised to submit the complaint in writing with any available evidence and that BPDS will subsequently be reporting their complaint to their local police, if not already reported, and the complainant will then receive a call back with a crime reference number.

 - The complainant should also be advised that BPDS will be reporting the matter to the DVSA.

 - The Managing Director will record the complaint in the Complaints Log and take ownership of the matter.
 They will be the point of contact for the police and the DVSA.